 However, none of these are related to consumption of foods made with mTG (microbial TG), but rather because of imbalances in the body’s ability to regulate the TG that it produces.

-Additionally, those who have problems with gluten may develop complications when ingesting meat, which is treated with the meat glue enzyme, as it acts as an auto-antigen capable of inducing an autoimmune reaction.
+Additionally, those who have problems with gluten may develop complications when ingesting meat, which

 Sometimes, using a microscope, it is possible to observe the introduced E. coli (Escherichia coli O157:H7) along the glue lines where meat pieces were enzymatically attached, which shows that the restructuring process can translocate fecal matter surface contamination into the interior of the meat.